Sport, safety and participation – the year in review 2019/20

 This article examines the key UK case law and trend developments affecting sports safety and participation over the past twelve months, together with the themes to watch going forwards.
 Specifically, it looks at:

-The impact of the expansion of vicarious liability on sport
+- Clarification of the doctrine of vicarious liability

 To continue reading or watching login or register here